|Amount in $M|

 Despite the longstanding conflict, Sri Lanka has made good progress in health and education, as well as in food self-sufficiency.
 Women take an active role in livestock production, forest-resource use and fishery processing and are important to Sri Lanka's future economic development.

-The goal of CIDA's bilateral development program in Sri Lanka is to continue to promote equitable and sustainable economic growth in a post-conflict environment while also emphasizing the important role of human rights in reducing poverty.
+The goal of Canada bilateral international development assistance program in Sri Lanka is to continue to promote equitable and sustainable economic growth in a post-conflict environment while also emphasizing the important role of human rights in reducing poverty.

-This includes developing and rebuilding small-scale agriculture and infrastructure, including irrigation systems, rural access roads, and agricultural storage and processing facilities.
-CIDA's program focuses on internally displaced persons as they return to their villages.
+This effort includes support for developing and rebuilding small-scale agriculture and infrastructure, including irrigation systems, rural access roads, and agricultural storage and processing facilities.
+Canada's program also helps internally displaced people return to their villages.

-CIDA will improve human rights in Sri Lanka by supporting the implementation of Sri Lanka's official language policy.
-This will help minority groups to access social services such as health, education and police protection in their own language.
+Canada will help improve human rights in Sri Lanka by supporting the implementation of Sri Lanka's official language policy.
+This policy will help minority groups to access social services such as health, education and police protection in their own language.

-Democratic governance is one of the Government of Canada's five priority themes for international assistance and one of CIDA's cross-cutting themes.
+Democratic governance is one of the Government of Canada's five priority themes for international development assistance.

 Helped 768 plantation workers in central Sri Lanka obtain national identity cards, improving their access to services available to all citizens.